 1. The American Association for the Advancement of Science

-In early 2013, I am spending most of my time writing profiles of AAAS fellows, who are some of the game-changing scientists of our time.
+Since 2012, I have been writing profiles of AAAS fellows, who are some of the game-changing scientists of our time.

 In the early 1980s, as he cultivated and studied vast numbers of radishes from an experimental field, Norman Ellstrand was faced with a significant problem: He was breeding babies with impossible fathers.